offsoc/onionplan/docs/05 - Appendix: Proposal 279 fixes and improvements.md

         approach for the matter: in the first version of the spec/implementation, only allow Onion Service addresses to be returned, like a simple mapping.
 Further versions can be expanded to other addresses and to even include recursion.
+  * [ ] Think about what to do with disagreements in the discovery methods.
+Should plugins evaluating a given namespace to accept the first valid result or always try to fetch all matching plugins and compare the results?

 ## Implementation